qlik-oss/core-website/docs/documentation/services/qix-engine/logging.md

 You configure the log levels by providing settings through command line parameters when you start the docker container.

 !!!
 Note
-    The QIX Engine uses the [log levels](../../contract.md#logging-levels) defined in the _Qlik Core Service Contract_, but each log level is also mapped to a numeric value used to set the logging verbosity level of the QIX Engine.
+    While the QIX Engine follows the [Logging](../../conventions/logging.md#logging-levels) conventions, each log level is also mapped to a numeric value used to set the logging verbosity level.

 | Log level | Value |
 | --------- | ----- |